mpetroff/slenderbox-wp/readme.txt

 == Description ==

 This plugin overlays images on the current page using [Slenderbox](http://mpetroff.github.com/slenderbox/).

+= 1.1 (2013-03-06) =
+* Updated to Slenderbox v1.1: Switched loading icon from a SMIL animated SVG to a CSS3 animation for full IE 10 support.

 = 1.0 (2012-12-19) =
 * Initial release